 2. Add a canonical URL to each version.
 You can change Canonical URLs in Yoast SEO.

 Your content is one of the most important aspects of your SEO strategy.
 Google ranks content backed up with quality backlinks.
-That is why you should invest a lot of efforts to create content that ranks.
+That is why you should invest a lot of effort to create content that ranks.

-Let's learn how to optimized it now!
+Let’s learn how to optimize it now!

 Keyword sweet spots